 In the 1990s, my start-up companies in auto security, virtual reality, and computer vision won innovation awards at the Consumer Electronics Show, Virtual Reality & Persons With Disabilities, the DoD’s Small Business Innovation & Research program, and other venues.

-Last decade, my ventures conceived and deployed the most accurate face recognition system DARPA & NIST ever tested, developed a 3D virtual-reality try-on system that rationalized prescription eyewear production, and won “Best International Security Idea of 2008” for a rapidly-deployable disaster sheltering solution offering “net zero everything” ship-flat villages.
+In the 2000s, my ventures conceived and deployed the most accurate face recognition system DARPA & NIST ever tested, developed a 3D virtual-reality try-on system that rationalized prescription eyewear production, and won “Best International Security Idea of 2008” for a rapidly-deployable disaster sheltering solution offering “net zero everything” ship-flat villages.